K-adhikari/SQL/Databases_and_SQL_for_Data_Science_with_Python/README.md

 Subqueries_and_nested_select.sql uses subqueries and nested select arguments.

-Multiple_tables.sql uses implicit joins to combine information from two tables.
+Multiple_tables.sql uses subqueries and implicit joins to combine information from multiple tables.